btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### How can I run BTCPay on testnet?

-Building on the section above, this is how you configure BTCPay to use `testnet` instead of the default `mainnet`:
+Building on the section above, this is how you configure BTCPay Server to use `testnet` instead of the default `mainnet`:

 ```bash
 # Export the NBITCOIN_NETWORK variable switching to testnet